Ofadiman/data-structures/readme.md

 entire tree, making it efficient for searching, inserting, and deleting values.
 The following methods are supported:

 - `Insert`: Insert a new node with a given value into the tree.
+- `Search`: Search for a node with a specific value in the tree.

 Here are some real-world use cases of Binary Search Trees: